road2paradise/MSA-Devops/README.md

 2. Runs npm install and npm build
 3. Saves the build as an artifact as a zip.

-A `Build Status` can be seen on the top of the README.md file.

 ## Release Pipeline